How to Fix Door latch broken on Amana NED4655EW (Electric)

 Common Symptoms & Causes

-• Pressing start does nothing because the door switch never receives a signal
+• Pressing start does nothing because the door switch never receives a signal.

-These issues are most commonly caused by a cracked or worn plastic latch assembly, a fatigued spring inside the latch mechanism, or a broken strike plate resulting from repeated stress and normal wear over time.
+These issues are commonly caused by a cracked or worn plastic latch assembly, a fatigued spring inside the latch mechanism, or a broken strike plate from repeated stress and normal wear over time.

 Safety First